animeshtrivedi/crail-netty/README.md

 Crail RPCs, which happen between a client and the namenode, are defined in `com.ibm.crail.rpc.RpcBinding` interface.
 This interface is implemented by `com.ibm.crail.namenode.rpc.netty.NettyNameNode` class.
-The data transfer part, which happens between a datanode and a client, is defined in `com.ibm.crail.storage` package and implemented by `com.ibm.crail.datanode.netty.NettyStorageTier`.
+The data transfer part, which happens between a storage node and a client, is defined in `com.ibm.crail.storage` package and implemented by `com.ibm.crail.storage.netty.NettyStorageTier`.

 ## Building